Muukeli/odin-recipes/README.md

-I'm going to make first website "completely by myself".
-It's going to be a recipe website with homepage and few recipe pages.
+This is my first independent project.
+It's a recipe website with homepage and few recipe pages.
+This project's job was to test my recently learned HMTL skills.

 # odin-recipes